-When you install EAServer, the installer creates a \$JAGUAR/uninstall directory that contains the EASuninstall executable used to uninstall EAServer.
+When you install EAServer, the installer creates a \$JAGUAR/\uninstall directory that contains the EASuninstall executable used to uninstall EAServer.

-Running uninstall
+v Running uninstall

-- 1 Verify that EAServer is shut down before you run EASuninstall. - 2 If you plan to reinstall EAServer, make backup copies of files you may want to reuse, such as the DB, INI, and PBL files. - 3 From the \$JAGUAR/uninstall directory, enter:
+- 1 Verify that EAServer is shut down before you run EASuninstall. - 2 If you plan to reinstall EAServer, make backup copies of files you may want to reuse, such as the DB and INI files. - 3 From the \$JAGUAR/\uninstall directory, enter:

+'''

 ./EASuninstall

+'''